 Concerns About Students

 For some students, the demands and pressures of their academic experience may be overwhelming and stressful.
-The emotional and behavioral consequences may appear in the classrooms, residence hall or departmental offices.
+The emotional and behavioral consequences may appear in classrooms, residence halls or departmental offices.
 Faculty and staff may be in a position to identify students who require additional assistance and to refer students to appropriate resources.
-The information, below, is provided to help faculty and staff with their concerns about students.
+The information below is provided to help faculty and staff with their concerns about students.

-When safety is an immediate concern because a student verbally or physically threatens to harm others or a student makes an active suicide threat, call 911 or the Georgia State University Police, 404-413-3333.
+When safety is an immediate concern because a student verbally or physically threatens to harm others or a student makes an active suicide threat, call 911 or the University Police at 404-413-3333.

-When safety is not an immediate concern and a student is disruptive, as defined by the instructor, follow the Disruptive Student Conduct in the Classroom or Other Learning Environment (April 2006).
+When safety is not an immediate concern yet a student is disruptive as defined by the instructor, follow the Disruptive Student Conduct in the Classroom or Other Learning Environment Policy.

-When safety is not an immediate concern and a student is very sad, highly or anxious, lacks motivation or concentration or expresses a need to for an emergency withdrawal from the University, referred the student to the Office of the Dean of Students’ Senior Coordinator of Student Assistance, 404-413-1515.
+When safety is not an immediate concern yet a student is very sad, highly anxious, lacks motivation or concentration, has experienced a personal or family hardship or emergency, or expresses a need for an Emergency Withdrawal from the university, complete the referral form.